Floorp-Projects/Floorp/js/src/doc/HazardAnalysis/index.md

 * After `decompilePC` returns, something accesses `ed.obj`.
 This is now a stale pointer, and may refer to just about anything -- the wrong object, an invalid object, or whatever.
 As TeX would say, **badness 10000**.

 ## Diagnosing a heap write hazard failure

+OBSOLETE: The heap write hazard analysis has not been updated in years and is looking for things that no longer exist, and therefore will always report zero problems.

 For the thread unsafe heap write analysis, a hazard means that some Gecko_* function calls, directly or indirectly, code that writes to something on the heap, or calls an unknown function that *might* write to something on the heap.
 The analysis requires quite a few annotations to describe things that are actually safe.
 This section will be expanded as we gain more experience with the analysis, but here are some common issues: